neeeeow/Bluecurve/README.md

 - Wallpapers that shipped with Red Hat 8-9 and early versions of Fedora, some of which were updated to widescreen by myself.

 ## Installation
-### 1. Clone the Git repository
+### 1. Download the theme
+Either [download the latest release](https://github.com/neeeeow/Bluecurve/releases) or clone the git repository:
 ```bash
 git clone https://github.com/neeeeow/Bluecurve.git
 cd Bluecurve
 ```
 > [!CAUTION]
-> You must clone the git repository.
-Simply downloading the .zip file breaks permissions!
+> You must either download the latest release or clone the git repository.
+Simply downloading the repository as a .zip file breaks permissions!
 ### 2. Install GTK 2 engine (required)
 If on x86_64, copy `engine/x86_64/libbluecurve.so` to `/usr/lib64/gtk-2.0/2.10.0/engines`
 ```bash